 Get the most out of PR for your event with GEVME’s features.
 They provide you with an unlimited number of events and attendee management.
 Highly customisable attendee and buyer forms (with form logic), public or configurable private access, QR code tickets for both buyers and attendees, a landing page, and an RSVP and waiting list will all come in handy while building strong promotion.
 Use a single tool for a specific PR need, or take advantage of selected features.

-Public relations activities and the products are often the same.
-People do not usually understand the difference but would rather follow their emotions.
+People do not usually understand the rational difference but would rather follow their emotions.
 This is the main marker of a successful PR campaign.
 Brands are becoming emotional, and this affects PR.
 So use effective tools and follow the tips from the leading event providers to succeed with your PR activities for events.